-You did so willfully and without any lawful reason.
+- The action must have been performed willfully and without any lawful reason.

 For a free legal consultation with a Criminal Defense lawyer serving Los Angeles, call (310) 928-9347

 Because battery involves actual physical contact, the penalties for a simple battery charge are generally higher than those for a simple assault charge.
-However, there are many circumstances where both charges can carry more severe consequences, depending on what exactly happened.
+However, there are many circumstances where both charges can carry more severe consequences, depending on what exactly occurred.

-Criminal Defense Lawyer Near Me (310) 928-9347
+Los Angeles Battery Defense Lawyer Near Me (310) 928-9347

-What are the penalties for battery in Los Angeles?
+What Are the Penalties for Battery in Los Angeles?

-Up to 6 months in county jail,
+- Up to six months in county jail

-Up to $2,000 in fines,
+- Up to $2,000 in fines

 Click to contact our Criminal Defense Lawyers today